MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/guidelines-for-visualfeedback.md

 ## High Visibility Focus Visuals

 All Windows apps sport a more defined focus visual around interactable controls within the application.
 These new focus visuals are fully customizable as well as disableable when needed.

+For the **10-foot experience** typical of Xbox and TV usage, Windows supports **Reveal focus**, a lighting effect that animates the border of focusable elements, such as a button, when they get focus through gamepad or keyboard input.
+For more info, see [Designing for Xbox and TV](https://docs.microsoft.com/windows/uwp/design/devices/designing-for-tv#reveal-focus).

 ## Color Branding & Customizing